kubeflow/website/content/en/docs/components/pipelines/legacy-v1/sdk/output-viewer.md

 ## YAML component example

 You can also configure visualization in a component.yaml file.
 Refer to `{name: MLPipeline UI Metadata}` output in [Create Tensorboard Visualization component](https://github.com/kubeflow/pipelines/blob/f61048b5d2e1fb5a6a61782d570446b0ec940ff7/components/tensorflow/tensorboard/prepare_tensorboard/component.yaml#L12).

-## Next step

-See how to [export metrics from your pipeline](/docs/components/pipelines/metrics/pipelines-metrics/).